sjn/introducing-se/docs.md

 ### 7. Share & learn!

 * Share your experiences with others in the Street&nbsp;Episte&shy;mology com&shy;munities!
-* Join the SE com&shy;munity!
+* Join the SE com&shy;munity.
 You can find it on [Discord](https://discord.gg/sKap3zM) and [elsewhere](https://streetepistemology.com/community).
 * Practice SE in a friendly environment!
 * Find SE videos, blogs, tutorials, books and other resources on [streetepistemology.com](https://streetepistemology.com/).
 * Still unsure?
-Check out the [Street Epistemology Basics](https://streetepistemology.com/blog/street-epistemology-the-basics)!
+Check out the [Street Epistemology Basics](https://streetepistemology.com/blog/street-epistemology-the-basics).

 [comment]: # (|||)